 Crocheted blankets can get very heavy, especially when using tighter stitches that are denser.

-Choose a lighter-weight yarn to avoid the blanket becoming too heavy or too hot.
+Choose a lighter-weight yarn to avoid the blanket becoming too heavy or hot.

 The Best Crochet Stitches For A Baby Blanket

-I have found that the simple crochet stitches make the best baby blankets because they are tight (fewer holes and loops), aren’t as dense (don’t weigh as much), but still offer plenty of texture.
+I have found that simple crochet stitches make the best baby blankets because they are tight (fewer holes and loops), aren’t as dense (don’t weigh as much), and offer plenty of texture.

-Here are my favorites listed in order of easiest crochet stitches for a baby blanket to hardest.
+My favorites are listed in order of easiest to hardest.

 - Slip Stitch (sl st)

-This is an overlooked crochet stitch that is usually just for joining rows together… But when repeated in a pattern, the slip stitch makes a fabric that almost looks like a knit.
+This is an overlooked crochet stitch, usually just for joining rows together… But when repeated in a pattern, the slip stitch makes a fabric that almost looks like a knit.
 The fabric will be soft and stretchy.

 - Single Crochet Stitch (sc)